React JS 100 MCQ

 Question 35: What is a controlled component in React?

-C. A component where form data is controlled by React through state
+Correct Answer: C. A controlled component is one where form data is managed by React using state, rather than the DOM.

 Question 36: How do you handle form submission in React?